66shayan/66shayan.github.io/_posts/2021-18-12-do-not-think-big.md

 Warren Buffet once in an interview said:
-"If you are a guy without job and money, Don't aim for 1 million dollars.
+>"If you are a guy without job and money, Don't aim for 1 million dollars.
 Instead, aim for getting a job first and go from there...".
+>
+> --- <cite>Warren Buffet</cite>

 Don't try to think big.
 Think about your next step and focus on reaching the goal that is within reach.
 When you get there then set your next goal.